-You may enter an "X" in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect taxpayer identification number (TIN).
+You may enter an "X" in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect TIN.
 If you mark this box, the IRS will not send you any further notices about this account.

 However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
 For purposes of the two-notices-in-3-years rule, you are considered to have received one notice and you are not required to send a second "B" notice to the taxpayer on receipt of the second notice.
-See part N in the 2017 General Instructions for Certain Information Returns for more information.
+See part N in the 2019 General Instructions for Certain Information Returns for more information.

-For information on the TIN Matching System TIP offered by the IRS, see the 2017 General Instructions for Certain Information Returns.
+For information on the TIN Matching System offered by the IRS, see the 2019 General Instructions for Certain Information Returns.

-FILER'S Name, Address, Telephone Number, and Federal Identification Number Boxes
+FILER'S Name, Address, Telephone Number, and TIN Boxes

 Enter the name, address (including street address, city or town, state or province, country, and ZIP or foreign postal code) and telephone number of the entity with the filing requirement (payer) in the box in the upper left corner.
 The telephone number must allow a payee to reach a person knowledgeable about the payments reported on the form.
-Enter the federal identification number of the entity with the filing requirement (payer) in the top box immediately to the right.
+Enter the TIN (EIN) of the entity with the filing requirement (payer) in the top box immediately to the right.